Tips for writing a CVJanuary 27, 2016 Careers Advice

 - Lessons learned – it’s a good idea to be able to talk positively about your own personal development.
 You will have learned lessons and ideas from other teachers over the years.
 State what these were and how you have developed them.

-- Games and activities – when writing a CV think about your favourite games and activities for helping people to learn on different stages of the Learn to Swim Pathway and why are they so good.
+- Games and activities – when writing a CV think about your favourite games and activities for helping people to learn on different stages of the Learn to Swim Programme and why are they so good.

 - Achievements are slightly more quantifiable with coaches – number of national qualifiers, number of medals, number of swimmers at the club etc. While these always sound great and you should definitely include them, most people applying for the job of swimming coach will have similar stats.
 So when writing a CV prepare some more achievements outside the obvious.